turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

 \[ \sum\limits_{k,s}\ell_{k,s}(g_{k,s}, h_{k,s})-\min_{g, h_1, \cdots, h_K}\sum\limits_{k,s}\ell_{k,s}(g, h_k) \]

-# Example
+## Example

-Before dive into details, here we give a simple example to show possible advantages of lifelong learning over relearning tasks.
+Before going to details, here we give a simple example to show possible advantages of lifelong learning over relearning tasks.
 We start from the case that $|\mathcal{G}|$ and $|\mathcal{H}|$ are finite but the loss functions are arbitrary.
 For this, we provide an efficient algorithm achieving a regret of
 $\mathcal{O}\left(\sqrt{T\log |\mathcal{G}|}+\sqrt{TK\log |\mathcal{H}|}\right)$,